OlivierBlanvillain/master-thesis/content.md

 ###### ClockSync
 The first action undertaken by the *ClockSync* component is to send a *Greeting* message in broadcast, and listen for other *Greetings* message during a small time window.
 Peer membership and identity are determined from these messages.
 Each *Greeting* message contains a randomly generated number which is used to order peers globally, and attribute them a consistent identity.

 Once peers are all aware of each other, they need to agree on a *globalTime*.
 Ultimately, each peer holds a difference of time \dt between it's internal clock and the  globally consented clock.
 The global clock is defined to be the arithmetic average of all the peer's clock.
 In order to compute their \dt, each pair of peers needs exchange their clock values.
-This is accomplished in a way similar to Cristian's algorithm @cristian89.
+This is accomplished in a way similar to Cristian's algorithm\ @cristian89.
 Firstly, peers send request for the clock values of other peers.
 Upon receiving a response containing a time *t*, one can estimate the value of the remote clock by adding half of the request round trip time to *t*.
-One all peers have estimations of the various clocks, they are able to locally compute the average, and use it as the estimated *globalTime*., To minimize the impact of network variations, several requests are emitted between each pair of peers, and the algorithms only retains the requests with the shortest round trip times.
+One all peers have estimations of the various clocks, they are able to locally compute the average, and use it as the estimated *globalTime*.
+To minimize the impact of network variations, several requests are emitted between each pair of peers, and the algorithms only retains the requests with the shortest round trip times.

+Certainly, this approach will result in slightly shifted views of the *globalTime*.

+- more elaborated protocols using authoritative server
+- NTP
+- Low level, designed to work on top of UDP
+- Average precision varies between 20 ms and 100 ms, depending on the connection quality @mills2010

+- question: what are the implications of out of sync clocks?
+- correctness is not affected, eventually every user sees every inputs, and once all the simulations have reached the globalTime at which the last input was issued, all simulations will be coherent.

+- not noticeable around 100ms

+To prevent malicious manupulations of the clock (a form of cheating in games), one could improve the framework by adding a mechanism to verify that the issue times of inputs respects some causal consistency.
+Follows an example of such mechanism.

+Suppose that every message $m_i$ sent contains a random number $r_i$.
+Then, newly emitted inputs could include the latest random number generated locally, and the latest random number received from other peers.
+Adding this information would allow the detection of malicious peers.
+Indeed, if a malicious peer *P1* pretends that his message $m_1$ is issued one second later that it is in reality, and *P2* sends a message $m_2$ that can by estimated to arrive before $m_1$ was issues, then *P2* can detect that *P1* is malicious by checking that $m_1$ does not contain $r_2$.Similarly, pretending that a message is issued in the past would break the sequence of "latest random number generated locally", and thus be detectable.

 ###### StateLoop
 The *StateLoop* component implements the heart of the prediction algorithm: a *stateAt* function which given a *time*, computes a prediction of the application *State*.
 To do so, *StateLoop* maintains a set of user *Actions* received so far, which is used to simulate the execution of the application. *Actions* are stored in an immutable list of *Events* (pair of *Input* and time), sorted by time.